karsynansari/Flatiron-Student-Productivity-App/README.md

 # Flatiron Student Productivity App
-### Keep track of all you have to do during your software engineering bootcamp with task list app, designed for busy software engineering students by busy software engineering students.
+### Keep track of all you have to do during your software engineering bootcamp with this task list app, designed for busy software engineering students by busy software engineering students.

 ## The Why